Child abduction by a parent is one common consequence when parents are locked in a bitter custody battle.

-It becomes complicated when the parents locked in the custody battle are of different nationalities and live in different countries.
-One parent may take his own child away from the parent who has physical custody of the child and bring the child overseas to another country, usually the abductor-parent’s own country of residence or citizenship.
+It becomes complicated when the parents locked in the custody battle are of different nationalities and lives in different countries.
+One parent may take his own child away from the parent who has physical custody of the child and brings the child overseas to another country, usually the abductor-parents own country of residence or citizenship.

 Recently in the news, an Australian father took his child from his ex-wife in Japan and took the child to Australia.
 He applied for an order granting him custody of the child on the ground that the child would be living under a risk of radiation following the Fukushima meltdown in 2011 after the earthquake and tsunami hit Japan.